Praczet/note-tags.nvim/README.md

 ## ToDo

+- [x] Change behavior of enter in Picker instead of closing should stay open
 - [x] Add Mapping for control + O to open notes filtered by tag
 - [x] Add reading data from config, which I have no Idea how
 - [x] Add Mapping for leader n